tylerdolezal/hybrid_MCMD/README.md

-# Hybrid Monte Carlo Molecular Dynamics (MCMD) Routine
+# Hybrid Monte Carlo Molecular Dynamics (hMCMD) Routine

 ## Overview
 The **Hybrid MCMD Routine** is designed to run Monte Carlo (MC) and Molecular Dynamics (MD) simulations in a hybrid fashion to explore material behaviors under various doping conditions.
 The routine allows for automated execution, statistical data collection, and efficient handling of simulation parameters.
 As a reminder the catalogue of MC moves are: